-If you meet specific criteria listed below after six semesters, you may be deemed an early academic qualifier for Division II and may practice, compete and receive an athletics scholarship.
+If you meet specific criteria listed below after six semesters, you may be deemed an early academic qualifier for Division II and may practice, compete and receive an athletics scholarship during your first year of full-time enrollment.
 To be an early academic qualifier, you will need:

-Minimum sum score of 68 on the ACT or a minimum SAT combined score (math and critical reading) of 820 on the old SAT or 900 on the redesigned SAT and a core-course GPA of 2.5 or higher in a minimum of 14 core courses in the following areas:
+- A minimum ACT sum score of 68 or a minimum SAT combined score (math and critical reading) of 900.

+- A core-course GPA of 2.5 or higher in a minimum of 14 core courses in the following areas:

-- 3 years of English.
+- Three years of English.

-- 3 years of math.
+- Three years of math.

-- 2 years of natural or physical science.
+- Two years of natural or physical science.

-- 6 additional core courses in any area.
+- Six additional core courses in any area.